 Overnight: 12:01 a.m. and beyond to 8 a.m.

-Resident (Host) is defined as any Seton Hall University student who has a current housing assignment.
+Resident (Host): Any Seton Hall University student who has a current housing assignment.

-Two Day Pass is a pass that expires in two days rather than one.
+Two Day Pass: A pass that expires in two days rather than one.
 Presuming the host will not exceed their maximum number nights for guest visitation, a host can request this pass for their guest.

-- A resident (host) ( with the consent of their roommate) is allowed one overnight (see definition of overnight) guest at a time, with a maximum of two times per week (see definition of week).
+- A resident (host) ( with the consent of their roommate) is allowed one overnight guest at a time, with a maximum of two times per week in any one week period.

 - An overnight guest must be the same gender as the resident (host) student.
 Note: A resident may co-host with someone of the opposite gender if the desired guest is the opposite gender of the host.
 Co-hosts must remain with their guest at all times.